Indian Police Service: Indian Imperial Police

-Prior to Independence, senior police officers belonging to the Imperial Police (IP) were appointed by the secretary of state on the basis of a competitive examination.
-The first open civil service examination for admittance to the service was held in England in June 1893 and the ten top candidates were appointed as probationers in the Indian Imperial Police.
+Before Independence, senior police officers belonging to the Imperial Police (IP) were appointed by the Secretary of State based on a competitive examination.
+The first open civil service examination for admittance to the service was held in England in June 1893, and the ten top candidates were appointed as probationers in the Indian Imperial Police.
 It is not possible to identify an exact date for when the Indian Police Service came formally into being.

-Around 1907, the secretary of state's officers were directed to wear the letters "IP" on their epaulettes in order to distinguish them from other officers not recruited by the secretary through examination.
+Around 1907, the secretary of state's officers were directed to wear the letters "IP" on their epaulettes to distinguish them from other officers not recruited by the secretary through examination.
 Therefore, 1907 could be regarded as the starting point for the IPS.
-In 1948, a year after India gained independence; the Imperial Police was formally replaced by the Indian Police Service.
+In 1948, a year after India gained independence, the Imperial Police was formally replaced by the Indian Police Service.

 Indian Police Service

 The Indian Police Service was created under Article 312(2), XIV of the Constitution of India.
 As per media reports, there is a massive shortage of IPS officers in India, amounting to nearly 19% to 22% of the sanctioned strength.

 Medals and decorations

 Despite having a very small cadre strength, many IPS officers have been awarded the highest gallantry awards (Ashok Chakra, Kirti Chakra).
-The current national security advisor of India, Ajit Doval, was an IPS officer who earned the Kirti Chakra for his gallant actions during operation Black Thunder.
-Though generally deployed in supervisory roles at senior levels, it is not uncommon for IPS officers to be in the field taking active part in maintaining law and order.
-IPS officers have been posted to various UN Missions and several have been awarded the United Nations Medal.
-Many exceptional IPS officers have been awarded with Padma awards from time to time.
+The current national security advisor of India, Ajit Doval, was an IPS officer who earned the Kirti Chakra for his gallant actions during Operation Black Thunder.
+Though generally deployed in supervisory roles at senior levels, it is not uncommon for IPS officers to be in the field, taking an active part in maintaining law and order.
+IPS officers have been posted to various UN Missions, and several have been awarded the United Nations Medal.
+Many exceptional IPS officers have been awarded Padma awards from time to time.

 Objective

 Former President of India Ram Nath Kovind with Indian Police Service officers at the Rashtrapathi Bhavan in New Delhi, 2018.

-The First Police Commission, appointed on 17 August 1865, contained detailed guidelines for the desired system of police in India and defined the police as a governmental department to enforce the law, maintain order and to detect and prevent crime across the region.
+The First Police Commission, appointed on 17 August 1865, contained detailed guidelines for the desired system of police in India and defined the police as a governmental department to enforce the law, maintain order, and to detect and prevent crime across the region.
 The Indian Police Service is not a force but a service providing leaders and commanders to staff the state police and all-India Central Armed Police Forces.
 Its members are the senior officers of the police.
-With time Indian Police Service's objectives were updated and redefined, the current roles and functions of an Indian Police Service officer are as follows:
+With time, the Indian Police Service's objectives were updated and redefined.
+The current roles and functions of an Indian Police Service officer are as follows: